AhmedImad/MangoPricePrediction/README.md

 7. **Model Building:** Multiple regression models are trained on the preprocessed data, including linear regression, decision trees, and more.
 8. **Model Evaluation:** The R-squared (R^2) score is calculated to assess the performance of each trained model in predicting mango prices.

----

-Feel free to customize and expand upon this README template according to your preferences and the specific details of your project.
-This README will help others understand the purpose, techniques used, and steps taken in your code.